Non-cardiogenic Pulmonary Edema (Pulmonary Edema not Caused by Congestive Heart Failure) in Dogs

 - Non-cardiogenic Pulmonary Edema (Pulmonary Edema not Caused by Congestive Heart Failure)

 The symptoms of non-cardiogenic pulmonaryPulmonary refers to the lungs or the respiratory system.
 Pulmonary diseases in dogs and cats include conditions such as Pneumonia, asthma, and pulmonary hypertension. edemaAn edema is a buildup of fluid in the body’s tissues, leading to Swelling.
-Edema can be localized or generalized and is often a sign of an underlying condition. in dogs can occur suddenly and often include dyspneaDyspnea, also known as shortness of breath, is the subjective feeling of breathlessness or difficulty breathing.
-It can be a symptom of a variety of conditions, including heart disease, lung disease, and anemia. (labored breathing), rapid breathing (tachypnea), and cough.
+Edema can be localized or generalized and is often a sign of an underlying condition. in dogs can occur suddenly and often include DyspneaDyspnea, also known as shortness of breath, is the subjective feeling of breathlessness or difficulty breathing.
+It can be a symptom of a variety of conditions, including heart disease, lung disease, and anemia. (labored breathing), rapid breathing (tachypneaTachypnea or tachypoe refers to an increased respiratory rate that is above the normal range for the respective living being.
+It may be a sign of shortness of breath or other respiratory diseases.), and Cough.
 These symptoms are caused by the accumulation of fluid, which makes normal breathing difficult.

-Other symptoms may include bluish mucous membranes (cyanosisCyanosis refers to a bluish discoloration of the skin and mucous membranes, caused by an inadequate oxygen supply to the blood.
-It can be a sign of heart, lung, or blood diseases.), which indicate a lack of oxygen in the blood, as well as general weakness and restlessness.
+Other symptoms may include bluish mucous membranes (cyanosis), which indicate a lack of oxygen in the blood, as well as general weakness and Restlessness.
 In severe cases, collapse or loss of consciousness may occur.

 Diagnosis